3MFConsortium/spec_displacement/3MF Displacement Extension.md

 ## 4.1 Fill Rule

-When applying the displacement map to a mesh, the resultant shape might be outer extruded (enlarged), or inner extruded (shrunk).
+When applying the displacement map to a mesh, the resultant shape might be embossed, or debossed.
 This shape change might result in shape self-intersections or new holes when two surfaces have an overlapping innner extrusion.

 The final shape MUST be resolved by applying the Fill Rule as defined in the 3MF core specification ([4.1.1 Fill Rule](https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#411-fill-rule)).